 Instead of regularly posting new content to attract readers, evergreen content can work hard to bring people to the blog.

-Niche rely on a lot of fresh content published regularly, think about whether you can do it.
+Niche relies on a lot of fresh content published regularly, think about whether you can do it.

 Most news-oriented blogs have a team of writers to keep abreast of the latest news and events at blogbind.com.